ADAM0912/An-empirical-generalization-metric-for-deep-networks/README.md

 **Step 3.Benchmark Result Calculation( Tradeoff point and The bound )**

 The trade-off points are calculated using Equation 4 from the paper.
-These points are then visualized based on the three pairs of marginal distributions, as described by Equation 5.
+It will return you three value which show the tradeoff point in SSIM, ZEROSHOT, Model Size.
 ```
 python  tradeoff_point.py
-python  plot_marginal_distribution.py
 ```

-Also, you may run this script to draw the graphs.
+Enter these points in the plot_marginal_distribution.py and then visualized based on the three pairs of marginal distributions, as described by Equation 5.
 ```
 python  plot_marginal_distribution.py
 ```